jeffscyberjournal/Wazuh-Siem/README.md

 ip a s eth0
 You should see:

-inet 192.168.x.x/24 scope global eth0
+**inet 192.168.x.x/24 scope global eth0**
 If it says dynamic, DHCP is still active.
 If it says valid_lft forever, it’s static.

 ### 5. Confirm Gateway and DNS (bash)

-ip r
+**ip r
-cat /etc/resolv.conf
+cat /etc/resolv.conf**

 ## When nmcli isn’t Available or Used

-	• On minimal server installations, NetworkManager (and therefore nmcli) may not be installed by default.
+ - On minimal server installations, NetworkManager (and therefore nmcli) may not be installed by default.
-	• Cloud/OVA appliances (like Wazuh OVA) often rely on lighter or more predictable methods like:
+ - Cloud/OVA appliances (like Wazuh OVA) often rely on lighter or more predictable methods like:
-		○ netplan (Ubuntu Server)
+   - netplan (Ubuntu Server)
-		○ systemd-networkd
+   - ystemd-networkd
-		○ network-scripts (CentOS/older RHEL)
+   - network-scripts (CentOS/older RHEL)
-		○ Manual ip or ifconfig commands for custom scripts
+   - Manual ip or ifconfig commands for custom scripts

 When it is option: